 - 6.13 Priority within bands is determined by the length of time the applicant has been placed in that band.
 This may either be the time and date of registration or the time and date of entry into a priority band. - 6.14 Where an applicant drops out of a priority band (Band 1 or 2) and into Band 3 their effective date will return to their original date of registration. - 6.15 Where a new but incomplete application is made active (see paragraphs 6.25-6.28) and placed in Band 3 pending further information to verify an award of reasonable preference, the effective date will remain as the date of registration, irrespective of whether the award is subsequently made.
-Paragraphs 6.13-6.14 will apply for subsequent changes in priority. - 6.16 Where a suspension on an application is lifted, then the effective date of registration will change to the date of when the suspension was lifted, except in the case of self-suspension (see paragraphs 6.39-6.41). - 6.17 See paragraphs 2.41 (points i & ii) for the additional criteria applied to owner-occupiers. - 6.18 To redress the disadvantage people who have served in the British Armed Forces often face when accessing social housing, the effective date of registration may be reset set to the date they joined the British Armed Forces in the following instances: - (i) where an existing member of the British Armed Forces is likely to be homeless upon discharge; - (ii) where a British Armed Forces veteran applies for rehousing within 3 months of discharge and may be homeless or threatened with homeless within 56 days of submitting their application; or - (iii) in extenuating circumstances, and at the discretion of the Council, where a British Armed Forces veteran applies for rehousing beyond 3 months and up to 2 years from their date of discharge and are able to demonstrate that during this time they have been unable to establish stable accommodation.
+Paragraphs 6.13-6.14 will apply for subsequent changes in priority. - 6.16 The effective date of registration will remain unchanged in instances where a suspension is imposed or lifted. - 6.17 See paragraphs 2.40 (points i & ii) for the additional criteria applied to owner-occupiers. - 6.18 To redress the disadvantage people who have served in the British Armed Forces often face when accessing social housing, the effective date of registration may be reset set to the date they joined the British Armed Forces in the following instances: - (i) where an existing member of the British Armed Forces is likely to be homeless upon discharge; - (ii) where a British Armed Forces veteran applies for rehousing within 3 months of discharge and may be homeless or threatened with homeless within 56 days of submitting their application; or - (iii) in extenuating circumstances, and at the discretion of the Council, where a British Armed Forces veteran applies for rehousing beyond 3 months and up to 2 years from their date of discharge and are able to demonstrate that during this time, they have been unable to establish stable accommodation.